Mr2P/breadcrumb-block/readme.txt

 * FIX - Gap issue: adding the semicolon to the CSS variable
 * FIX - Could not modify breadcrumb data via the `breadcrumb_block_get_items` filter
-* DEV - Add a new arrow icon as separator
+* DEV - Add a new arrow icon as a separator

 = 1.0.3 =
 *Release Date 13 Dec 2022*